robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

 Mean-variance optimisation requires knowledge of the expected returns.
 In practice, these are rather difficult to know with any certainty.
-Thus the best we can do is to come up with estimates, for example by extrapolating historical data, This is where the main flaw in efficient frontier lies – the optimisation procedure is sound, and provides strong mathematical guarantees, *given the correct inputs*.
+Thus the best we can do is to come up with estimates, for example by extrapolating historical data, This is the main flaw in mean-variance optimisation – the optimisation procedure is sound, and provides strong mathematical guarantees, *given the correct inputs*.
 This is one of the reasons why I have emphasised modularity: users should be able to come up with their own superior models and feed them into the optimiser.